Is the Biblical Jesus Such a Great Person?

 I tell you that anyone who divorces his wife, except for sexual immorality, and marries another woman commits adultery.”

-Truly this is an illogical law.
-Divorce is ONLY allowed if the other spouse cheats on the other?
-What if we are married and find out that we can't bear each other's attitude?
-Does this mean that we are forced to stay married to those we cannot be compatible with?
+Truly, this is an illogical law.
+Divorce is ONLY allowed if the other spouse cheats on the other.
+What if we are married and find out that we can’t bear each other’s attitude?
+Does this mean we are forced to stay married to those we cannot be compatible with?

-Why does the woman become an adulteress if she is divorced by her husband?
-He is the one, who initiated the divorce, so why does she become an adulteress?
+Why does the woman become an adulteress if her husband divorces her?
+He is the one who initiated the divorce, so why does she become an adulteress?

 It’s an illogical law indeed.

-When one reads the story of Jesus' temptation in Matthew Chapter 4 you will see that this could have a negative influence on a person.
-For the story shows that Jesus purposely went out seeking the devil and put himself in a tight situation in which the devil was trying to tempt him.
+When one reads the story of Jesus’ temptation in Matthew Chapter 4, one will see that this could have a negative influence on a person.
+The story shows that Jesus purposely went out seeking the devil and put himself in a tight situation in which the devil was trying to tempt him.

-This could influence people to purposely go out to bad places (e.g. parties, bars) and challenge themselves not to commit sin there so that they may 'overcome' and 'defeat' the devil.
+This could influence people to purposely go out to bad places (e.g., parties, bars) and challenge themselves not to sin there so that they may ‘overcome’ and ‘defeat’ the devil.
 This is putting oneself in danger.
 I believe the Biblical Jesus is being a bad role model here.
-Instead of going to sinful places in order to “defeat” the devil, he should teach us to avoid the devil as much as possible and if we are to ever encounter him, we should resist him.
+Instead of going to sinful places to “defeat” the devil, he should teach us to avoid the devil as much as possible, and if we are ever to encounter him, we should resist him.
 We aren’t to go out on purpose to seek the devil and then try to resist him.

-The Biblical Jesus Didn't Let One Disciple To Attend His Father's Funeral Or The Other To Bid His Family Farewell
+The Biblical Jesus Didn’t Let One Disciple Attend His Father’s Funeral or the Other to Bid His Family Farewell

 Luke 9:59-62